Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Results

-The results show that there are statistically significant effects for the dimensions Warmth~($p=.007$), Anthropomorphism~($p=.002$), Animacy~($p=.002$) and Likeability~($p=.038$).
-The estimates for these effects are negative, which means that participants respond higher on each dimension if the robot is intrinsically motivated.
-In particular, most participants perceive the intrinsically motivated robot~(\COND{ADA}) as more warm than the robot in the reactive baseline condition~(\COND{balanced-REA}).
-This directly answers our second research question~(cf.~\autoref{sec:RQ}), namely that an intrinsically motivated robot (as the one in the \COND{ADA} condition) is perceived as more warm.
+The results show that there are statistically significant effects for the dimensions Warmth~($p=.007$), Anthropomorphism~($p=.002$), Animacy~($p=.002$), and Likeability~($p=.038$).
+The magnitude of the effects (estimates) for these effects are negative, which means that participants respond higher on each dimension if the robot is intrinsically motivated.
+We only hypothesized one effect, namely that most participants perceive the intrinsically motivated robot~(\COND{ADA}) as more warm than the robot in the reactive baseline condition~(\COND{balanced-REA}).
+This directly answers our first research question~(cf.~\autoref{sec:RQ}, RQ1), namely that an intrinsically motivated robot (as the one in the \COND{ADA} condition) is perceived as more warm.
+We will discuss the other unexpected findings in \autoref{sec:discussion}.

-\autoref{fig:study:main_effects} visualizes the magnitude of the effect.
+\autoref{fig:studyII:main_effects} visualizes the magnitude of the effect.
 The magnitude of the effect increases with an increasing distance of the estimate to zero.
 The figure also visualizes the certainty that the point estimate is indeed the true effect.
-The smaller the error bars, i.e., the confidence interval, the more certain we can be about the point estimate. \autoref{fig:study:main_effects} confirms that there is a large effect for Warmth in favor of the \COND{ADA} condition.
+The smaller the error bars, i.e., the confidence interval, the more certain we can be about the point estimate. \autoref{fig:studyII:main_effects} confirms that there is a large effect for Warmth in favor of the \COND{ADA} condition.

 An even larger effect can be observed for the two dimensions Anthropomorphism and Animacy.
 For both dimensions, their perception differs and is statistically significant.
 The estimate and $r>.5$ again indicates that there is a large effect in favor of the \COND{ADA} condition.

 The $p$ value for the dimension Likeability is statistically significant ($p=.038$) and the effect size is $r=.424$ (medium).
 The magnitude of the effect is the smallest among all statistically significant effects.
-Interestingly, it shows the narrowest confidence interval, indicating that the magnitude of the effect is most certain.
+Interestingly, it shows the narrowest confidence interval, indicating that the magnitude of the effect, while small, is most certain.